Pioreactor/docs.pioreactor/developer-guide/07-Plugins/03-plugin-as-python-package.md

   ...
 ```

-There are lots of examples of job yaml files [here](https://github.com/Pioreactor/pioreactorui/tree/master/contrib/jobs).
+There are lots of examples of job yaml files [here](https://github.com/Pioreactor/pioreactor/tree/master/packaging/shared-assets/pioreactor/ui/jobs).

 ##### If implementing an automation:

-In the case of creating an **automation plugin**, create subfolder(s) with `ui/contrib/automations/<AUTOMATION TYPE>`, where `AUTOMATION TYPE` is one of `dosing`, `led`, or `temperature` depending on your automation type.
+In the case of creating an **automation plugin**, create subfolder(s) with `ui/automations/<AUTOMATION TYPE>`, where `AUTOMATION TYPE` is one of `dosing`, `led`, or `temperature` depending on your automation type.
+When the plugin is installed, these files are copied to `~/.pioreactor/plugins/ui/automations/<AUTOMATION TYPE>`.
 Create a yaml file with the following convention.
 The name of the yaml file can be anything, but by convention it's `<automation_name>.yaml`.

 ```
 ---